 - Avoid using food as a reward or bribe for good behavior.
 Studies show that this pattern leads to short-term decreases in eating and long-term battles.

-- Try and avoid small, hard foods such as hard candy and chewing gum that could get stuck in his windpipe.
+- Avoid small, hard foods such as hard candy and chewing gum that could get stuck in your child's windpipe.